“You should never be surprised when someone treats you with respect, you should expect it.”

 - School Library Edition : 228

-In the beach town of Colby, NC Colie befriends a pair of 20 something best friends.
-Morgan who is a sweet optimist and Isabel, the straight foward brash beauty..As we are introduced to the town of Colby and its residents you really get the feel that you are meeting and getting to know these people for the first time
+In the beach town of Colby, NC Colie befriends a pair of 20 something best friends; Morgan who is a sweet optimist and Isabel, the straight forward brash beauty.As we are introduced to the town of Colby and its residents you really get the feel that you are meeting and getting to know these people for the first time

 I did find this novel off plotting wise.
-It seems as if two plots; the friendship between Colie's and her aunt's young border, Norman, and her friendships with Isabel and Morgan could have been worked together.
+It seems as if two plots; the friendship between Colie’s and her aunt’s young border, Norman, and her friendships with Isabel and Morgan could have been worked together.
 Instead it felt like they were separated into different sections, as if they weren’t apart of the same story.

-This isn't your average light summer at the beach novel.
-This novel begins real turn in Dessen's writing.
-Plot and message began to flow more evenly through the book.
-This is one of Dessen's first books about summer and I think she really finds her place there.
+This isn’t your average light summer at the beach novel.
+This novel begins real turn in Dessen’s writing.
+Plot and message began to flow more evenly in her writing after this.
+This is one of Dessen’s first books about summer and I think she really finds her place there.

 I didn’t pick up any connections to her previous three novels.